Learnware-LAMDA/Learnware/docs/workflows/reuse.rst

     # Make predictions using the aligned heterogeneous learnware
     predict_y = hetero_learnware.predict(user_data=test_x)

-If you want to reuse multiple heterogeneous learnwares, combine ``HeteroMapAlignLearnware`` with the homogeneous reuse methods ``AveragingReuser`` and ``EnsemblePruningReuser`` mentioned above will do the trick:
+To reuse multiple heterogeneous learnwares, combine ``HeteroMapAlignLearnware`` with the homogeneous reuse methods ``AveragingReuser`` and ``EnsemblePruningReuser`` mentioned above will do the trick:

 .. code:: python